 \section{Results}

-The results of each study will be shown separately in the following sub-sections, followed by the results of the analysis on the text responses.
-Each study subsection includes quantitative analysis on the multiple-choice question responses, including response entropy, accuracy, and design choice change across modalities.
+The results of each study will be shown separately in the following sub-sections.
+Each study subsection includes quantitative analyses of multiple-choice question responses, including response entropy, changes in design choice across modalities, and accuracy.